 Over the years, corporate travelers increasingly have used their mobile phones to book trips.
 According to a 2019 report by Hospitality Technology, 80% of surveyed business travelers have booked and paid for a trip on their device.
 Our clients’ travelers can book door-to-door trips using Amex GBT Mobile or our online booking tool, Neo™, which also has been integrated with Travel Vitals to help travelers make informed decisions during the booking process.

-By now, we imagine most business travelers have shifted to using their smart phones for flight check-ins and mobile boarding passes to avoid touching the kiosk screens at the airport, but we also recommend they employ their own device for in-flight entertainment instead of the airplane’s in-seat systems.
+By now, we imagine most business travelers have shifted to touchless travel by using their smart phones for flight check-ins and mobile boarding passes to avoid touching the kiosk screens at the airport, but we also recommend they employ their own device for in-flight entertainment instead of the airplane’s in-seat systems.

 Acting as a trip lifesaver